stephanrauh/JSF-on-Spring-Boot/README.md

 JSF on Spring Boot
 ==================

 Small template projects to get you started with JSF and Spring Boot quickly.
+You may also be interested to read the article describing the project on the
+<a href="http://www.beyondjava.net/blog/jsf-2-2-primefaces-5-spring-boot/">BeyondJava.net blog</a>.

 Run the Main.java class to start the server.
 The corresponding URL is http://localhost/index.jsf.